This piece was originally published on January 23, 2017, and was updated on October 17, 2022.

-Unlike its southern neighbour Calgary, the city of Edmonton has seen a year-over-year decrease in the average price of a home.
-The average house price in Edmonton was $357,916 in December, down 1.8% from the previous year, according to the Canadian Real Estate Association.
+Like its southern neighbour Calgary, the city of Edmonton has seen a year-over-year increase in the average price of a home.
+The average house price in Edmonton was $382,200 in December, up 2.2% from the previous year, according to the Canadian Real Estate Association.

-With a decreased average home price, you might be wondering what your mortgage payment would be if you purchased a home in Edmonton.
+With this average home price, you might be wondering what your mortgage payment would be if you purchased a home in Edmonton.

 To calculate the average mortgage payment, we need to input a few details: